Sydney Amateur Sailing Club: Gaffers Day

 Since 1972 the club regularly hosts Gaffers Day for gaff rig sailing boats.
 Up to 90 yachts from around Australia sail on Sydney Harbour as a practical demonstration of the skills and technology used in the nautical past.
 Unique to Sydney, the club continues to foster wooden boats and traditional rigs that make them so distinctive.

 Women on Water

 The club held it first Women on Water rally in 2020 to give women the opportunity, confidence and skills to sail.
 Since 1928 the club has encouraged women to take up sailing by holding regular events for boats to be sailed by women or by a crew member nominated by the owner.
 In 1928 the race was won by Miss Buckingham who defeated 13 rivals by 45 seconds.

-On 2 March 1964 a SASC race made the front page of The Sydney Morning Herald when sixteen yachts collided off Bradley's Head whilst rounding the last buoy of a nine mile race.
+On 2 March 1964 a SASC race made the front page of the Sydney Morning Herald when sixteen yachts collided off Bradleys Head whilst rounding the last buoy of a nine mile race.
 The collision was the largest in Australian yachting history.
 Fortunately, there was no serious injury or damage nor was a protest received.

+Trophies

+Each sailing season the SASC has on offer over sixty trophies to be won.
+Perhaps one of the oldest continuous awarded trophies in Australian sailing is the Kelly Cup.
+A perpetual trophy for competition between the leading yachts from all divisions in the handicap point scores.
+It was donated by Commodore T.H.
+Kelly in 1893 as a Championship trophy.